 We offer a relaxed, caring environment in a lovely rural setting.
 We know that emotional and mental well-being are as important to healing as the treatment itself.
-Surrounded by rolling hills and shady walking paths, Norris Cotton Cancer Center is a place you can rest and recover.
+Surrounded by rolling hills and shady walking paths, Dartmouth Center is a place you can rest and recover.

 A blood and marrow transplant (BMT) requires an average of 21 consecutive days—but only 3 to 6 hours each day are spent in actual treatment.

 - Pants and shirts: a button down top is best to allow easy access to your catheter site